Chip-level and multi-node analysis of energy-optimized lattice-Boltzmann CFD simulations: Summary and outlook

 \section{Summary and outlook}

 We have analyzed the performance and energy to solution properties of a lattice-Boltzmann flow solver on the chip and highly parallel levels for an Intel Sandy Bridge EP-based system.
-Different propagation patterns (pull-split vs. AA), SIMD vectorization schemes (scalar vs. SSE/AVX), and the dependence on the clock speed of the processors and the number of processes per chip were studied using the chip-level ECM performance model and a simple power model.
+Different propagation patterns (pull-split vs.\ AA), SIMD vectorization schemes (scalar vs.\ SSE/AVX), and the dependence on the clock speed of the processors and the number of processes per chip were explained using the chip-level ECM performance model and a simple power model.
 In addition to the measured chip power, the (estimated) ``true'' system-level power was taken into account in order to arrive at useful predictions for realistic scenarios.
+The power model describes well the general chip-level behavior of the energy to solution metric with bandwidth-limited loop code: (i) Minimum energy to solution is achieved at the saturation point. (ii) Lowering the frequency leads to better scalability across cores and the saturation point is shifted to larger core counts. (iii) Improved serial performance leads to fewer cores required to reach saturation.

-We found a high single-core performance to be the pivotal instrument for reaching minimal energy without sacrificing too much time to solution.
+Since the LBM algorithm and implementation used here is bandwidth-limited if properly optimized, we found a high single-core performance to be the pivotal instrument for reaching minimal energy without sacrificing too much time to solution.
 AVX vectorization and the choice of a good propagation pattern are important components for accomplishing this goal.
 Technical measures such as clock speed reduction have less impact but still contribute considerably to the overall energy consumption.

 When a ``good'' single-core code has been found and the optimal clock speed has been set, it is the identification of the performance saturation point with respect to the number of processes on the chip level, but more importantly in the highly parallel case, which decides upon minimal energy to solution.
-In the latter case, due to the dependency of MPI communication bandwidth on the clock speed of the processor, using too many cores per chip must be avoided when communication plays a non-negligible role.
+Due to the MPI communication adding a strongly frequency-dependent component to execution time, using too many cores per chip must be avoided when communication plays a non-negligible role.